milesmcc/cyber101/core/attack.md

 This Wired article provides a useful primer on the concept of an attack surface.
 Using the CIA Vault 7 leaks as an example, the story explores various analogies for attack surfaces in a clear, non-technical style.

-#### Key Topics
+#### Key Questions

-* Virtual intrusions cause real scares
+* How can virtual intrusions cause real scares?
-* Investigation and prosecution of cybercrime
+* What does the investigation and prosecution of cybercrime look like?

 ---